erikcik/Ai-Image-Generation-Text/documentation.md

 ### Common Issues

+**'NoneType' object has no attribute 'kernel' Error**
+- This error occurs when running the script directly instead of in Colab
+- Solution: Either:
+  1. Run in Google Colab (recommended)
+  2. Update config.yaml to use local paths

 **CUDA Out of Memory**
 - Reduce `train_batch_size` in config
 - Use `resolution: 512` instead of higher values